WaleedMuslem/ADL1_Quiz/Documents/Requirement_Specification.md

 allow them to contribute a lot to the projects' development. by using classes and id we can divide the work into neat bundles of code , which offer a lot of functionality while still being very readable.
+The work should use simple functionality that will make code neater throughout the entire project so the project will be a very simple one.

 ## Goal
 Getting used to working in a project is one of the most important steps that a person should take when they start working in the software industry.
 There are a variety of tools that can help them manage their projects, such as Git, Trello, and GitLab.